britzl/lumiere/lumiere/effects/chromatic_aberration/README.md

 ![](../doc/chromatic_aberration.png)

 # Usage
-You use the effect as is by adding it to a posteffect sequence:
+You use the effect as is by adding it to a post-effect sequence:

 	local posteffects = require "lumiere.effects.posteffects"
 	local chromatic_aberration = require "lumiere.effects.chromatic_aberration.chromatic_aberration"

 	-- use chromatic_aberration with default settings
 	local chromatic_aberration_effect = posteffects.create(chromatic_aberration)

+You must also add `chromatic_aberration.go` to an active collection.